vykintass/magento_task/README.md

    Open cloned files with InteliJ IDEA
 ## Execution
 There are two tests for each scenario.
 The first scenario tests adding a men's sweatshirt to the cart and placing the order.
 The second scenario tests adding women's pants, deleting them, and then placing the order.
-To execute the tests, navigate to the tests by clicking: main -> test  -> java.
+To execute the tests, navigate to the tests by clicking: MagentoPage -> src -> test  -> java.
 Right click on the 'java' and select "Run 'All tests'"